 Appointments can be made in person or by telephone, 864-8874.
 Appointments can not be made via email.

-A crisis counsellor is available Monday - Friday for currently registered students who feel they need to be seen immediately.
-Students are seen on a first come, first serve basis.
+- A counsellor is available Monday - Friday for currently registered students who feel they need to be seen immediately

 Students in residence, and in crisis after hours, may talk to their Residence RA or Proctor.
 Students not in residence, and in crisis after hours, may go to a local emergency room for assistance.